 Base: Only respondents who answered it was unacceptable that website owners share information (linked to the user's name) with other parts of the company.

-Base: Only respondents who answered it was unacceptable that website owners sell information to other companies.

-Website owners gathering in-depth user information and make it available to others: Acceptability
+Base: Only respondents who answered it was unacceptable that website owners gather in-depth information and make it available to others.